Vinicius-L-R-Matos/vault_posts/content/posts/Building a Blog System Using Obsidian.md

 - Go to you git hub accont.
 Create blank private repo.
 Go to Settings.
 Register new pair off keys.
 - Test if you are in, from inside .ssh folder, use: ==ssh -T git@github.com== and you should get a welcome mensage.
 - Now, from you repo root, use ==git remote add origin git@github.com:[your_username/repo_name.git]==.
 - Use ==hugo== again.
+This will build the site inside the repo.
 - git add .
 - git commit
+- Use ==git push -u origin master== so it can live inside the public one!
+Now inside the public repo we can se a mirror version of the blog files that live inside your machine.
-- Only puplic folder is fot the host only.
-So then we need do take it to another branch.
-Use:
+- Only the public folder need to go in the host server.
+So then we need do take only it to another branch.
+For this use:
 ```
 git subtree split --prefix public -b hostinger-deploy
 git push origin hostinger-deploy:hostinger --force